Federal Direct Parent Loan (PLUS)

 THE FAFSA MUST be filed (each year) before a parent applies for the Federal Parent PLUS Loan.

 Families may need additional funds to assist with paying the educational costs at the University of New Haven.
 The Federal Direct Parent Loan (PLUS) is a federal loan program for credit-worthy parents of a dependent undergraduate student.
 Parents can apply for up to the Cost of Attendance minus any financial aid the student is receiving.
 Financial need is not required and the parent borrower cannot have an adverse credit history.
-The interest rate is fixed at 6.31%.
+The current interest rate for the 2023-2024 school year is fixed at 7.54%.
 Repayment of principal and interest begins after the second disbursement for a maximum of 10 years.

 Eligibility for the Direct PLUS Loan is based on the borrowers credit worthiness.
 The U.S. Department of Education will run a credit check to determine if you are eligible for the loan.
 Parents are encouraged to apply for a loan for the entire academic year rather than applying prior to each semester.